EricZinda/Perplexity/backlog.md

+- what is a table for 2? --> no answer?

 - Soup is a vegetarian item --> very slow now
     - udef_q(x3,_soup_n_1(x3),_a_q(x8,[_item_n_of(x8,i14), _vegetarian_a_1(e13,x8)],_be_v_id(e2,x3,x8)))
     - Tree #0, interpretation #1: 'perplexity.system_vocabulary.generic_q, __main__.match_all_n_concepts, perplexity.system_vocabulary.a_q, __main__.match_all_n_i_concepts,